lizard-heart/fotsn-widget/README.md

 - paste in the script.js file
 - go to the homescreen and add widget
 - edit widget
-- set script to whatever you named the one you
+- set script to whatever you named the one you created